-In Sec.~\ref{section_noise_robustness_super_cat_state} we couple the system to different noise sources, and via a detailed numerical analysis, we show that localized states retain some memory of their initial condition even in the presence of strong dissipation (see Fig.~\ref{figintro}).
-First, we couple the coherent dynamics to a density noise that preserves the ``East symmetry'' (see the definition in Sec.~\ref{section_bosonic_quantum_east_model}).
+In Sec.~\ref{section_noise_robustness_super_cat_state}, we couple the system to different noise sources and, via a detailed numerical analysis, we show that localized states retain some memory of their initial condition even in the presence of strong dissipation (see Fig.~\ref{figintro}).
+First, we \ric{consider the effects of dephasing noise coupled to bosonic occupations}, which preserves the ``East symmetry'' (see the definition in Sec.~\ref{section_bosonic_quantum_east_model}).
 In this scenario, the localized states are barely altered by the environment.
-We show that the fidelity between the time-evolved state and the initial state decays exponentially with a long decoherence time controlled by the parameters of the Hamiltonian, the initial state and the strength of the noise.
-Second, we consider an incoherent pump which breaks the ``East symmetry''.
-As expected in this situation, the magnitude of the fidelity decays exponentially fast in time, with a decoherence time parametrically small in the strength of the incoherent pump.
-In fact, any tiny amount of noise over the vacua surrounding the localized peak may be sufficient to rotate the initial state to an orthogonal one.
-It is important to stress that, as the localized states are non-trivial only on a small support, any external noise that does not act in their immediate vicinity leaves them essentially invariant.
-This set of noise-resilient properties renders the many-body localized states studied in this work qualitatively different from localization induced by disorder, which is inherently fragile to decoherence (see Refs.~\cite{PhysRevX.7.011034,PhysRevLett.125.116601,PhysRevB.93.094205,PhysRevB.90.064203,nandkishore2017many,fischer2016dynamics} for studies on MBL systems coupled to a bath or external noise).
-In particular, in Sec.~\ref{section_cQED_implementation} we argue that our localized states can be manipulated on timescales shorter than the characteristic relaxation and decoherence times of transmon wires.
+We show that the fidelity between the time-evolved state and the initial state decays exponentially with a long decoherence time, controlled by the parameters of the Hamiltonian, the initial state, and the strength of the noise.
+Second, we consider \ric{the effects of particle losses} that break the ``East symmetry.''
+As expected in this situation, the magnitude of the fidelity decays exponentially fast in time, with a decoherence time that is parametrically small in the \ric{loss rate}.
+It is important to stress that as the localized states have non-trivial structure only on a small support, any external noise that does not act in their immediate vicinity leaves them essentially invariant.
+This set of noise-resilient properties renders the many-body states studied in this work qualitatively different from localization induced by disorder, which is inherently fragile to decoherence (for studies on MBL systems coupled to a bath or external noise see Refs.~\cite{PhysRevX.7.011034,PhysRevLett.125.116601,PhysRevB.93.094205,PhysRevB.90.064203,nandkishore2017many,fischer2016dynamics}).
+In particular, in Sec.~\ref{section_cQED_implementation} we argue that our localized states can be manipulated on timescales shorter than the characteristic relaxation and decoherence times of superconducting qubit wires.